 Each year, thousands of international students successfully gain a visa to study in the United Kingdom.
 The UK government welcomes international students, and there is no limit on the number of student visas that can be issued.

-UK immigration and visas are managed by the UK Border Agency (UKBA).
-Please check the UKBA website for more information.
+UK immigration and visas are managed by the UK government.
+Please check the UK Visas and Immigration website for more information.

 Do I need a visa?

 This depends on your nationality and immigration status.
-Find out if you need a visa on the UKBA website.
+On this page, you can find out if you need a UK visa: www.gov.uk/check-uk-visa

 When should I apply for a visa?

 It is important to apply well before you intend to begin your course.
 Many students do not realise how long the process will take, and do not leave enough time.
 Your application may require you to: